BJRitchie/MTRX2700_A3/README.md

 ### Valid input
 Sorted data can be inputted into the SerialOutputString function and sent over USART1 to the PC to utilise serial communication.
 ### Functions and modularity
+#### SerialOutputString
+The SerialOutputString function is the most essential function in the serial communicaion process.
+It is used to output a specific string over the serial port using a pre-determined baud rate.
+The baud rate must match that at the receiving end.

 ### Testing